starboyles/Junos/README.md

 # Welcome to Junos!

-Junos is your smart, intuitive email management sytem
+Junos is your smart, intuitive, email management sytem